axemonkey/blog.clivemurray.com/src/posts/2017/clives-album-of-the-year-2015.md

 ### [Coheed and Cambria](http://www.coheedandcambria.com/) - [The Color Before the Sun](https://www.amazon.co.uk/Color-Before-Sun-Explicit/dp/B013ZDVDQI/)
 ![Coheed and Cambria - The Color Before the Sun](/public/images/2017/01/color-before-sun.jpg) Well, now.
 What can I say about **C&C** that hasn't been said copiously elsewhere?
 If you like prog, or even just interesting rock music, you've probably heard of them.
-If you're anything like me (and I know I am*) you've probably got every one of their CDs and don't plan on stopping any time soon.
+If you're anything like me (and I know I am\*) you've probably got every one of their CDs and don't plan on stopping any time soon.

 Unusually, this is their eighth full length album, yet their first non-concept album.
 Again, if you know anything about them you'll know that their previous output is effectively the soundtrack to [The Amory Wars](https://en.wikipedia.org/wiki/The_Amory_Wars), a series of sci-fi comics and graphic novels written by the band's frontman Claudio Sanchez, and is extraordinarily good taken with or without that alongside.

 So can they do it when they don't have a plot to follow?
 Of course they can.
 This is some of their catchiest work too, and that's saying something.
 Sanchez can't half write a melody and a hook.
 So if you thought they sounded interesting before, but didn't want to buy into that concept nonsense, get this.
 In fact, just get it generally.
 It's brilliant.

-*Ta, Ian.
+\* Ta, iffy50.

 **Top tracks:** "Island", "From Here to Mars", "You Got Spirit, Kid"